fredericklch/RockbusterSQL/README.md

 ## Tools

-- PostgreSQL - for data analysis
+- PostgreSQL: for data analysis
-- DBVisualizer - for Entity Relationship Diagram (ERD)
+- DBVisualizer: for Entity Relationship Diagram (ERD)
-- Tableau - for visualization
+- Tableau: for visualization

 ## Resources